felipetovarhenao/bell-tutorials/public/markdown/00_introduction.md

 ## Why learn _bell_?

 Although _bell_ is a niche programming language, it is exceptionally powerful, versatile, and approachable for musicians.
-It was specifically designed as part of an ecosystem of CAC tools — namely, the _[bach](https://www.bachproject.net/)_, _[cage](https://www.bachproject.net/cage)_, _[dada](https://www.bachproject.net/dada)_, and _[ears](https://www.bachproject.net/ears)_ packages in _Max_ —, focusing only on features relevant to CAC-oriented composers.
-This makes _bell_ streamlined and intuitive, eliminating extraneous features common in general-purpose programming languages.
+It was specifically designed as part of an ecosystem of CAC tools — namely, the _[bach](https://www.bachproject.net/)_, _[cage](https://www.bachproject.net/cage)_, _[dada](https://www.bachproject.net/dada)_, and _[ears](https://www.bachproject.net/ears)_ packages in _Max_ —, focusing primarily on features relevant to CAC-oriented tasks.
+This makes _bell_ streamlined, intuitive, and expressive, eliminating extraneous features common in general-purpose programming languages.
 Every part of _bell_ is purpose-built and worth exploring for those interested in algorithmic music composition.

 ---